lilyosah/tech-knowledgebase/Human-Computer-Interaction/Survey Design.md

 - Often irrelevant to your core questions, but help to ensure your sample is diverse along these demographic lines

 #### Good question writing
-Good questions are understood by all respondants?
+- Good questions are understood by all respondents?
-Understand terms: Be stupid
+	- Understand terms: Be stupid
-Understand intent:
+	- Understand intent:
-**Ex: ✏**
+		- **Ex: ✏**
 			Bad: How many people live in your household?
 			Better: How many people, including yourself, live in your household?
+- With agree/disagree questions, ask about the extremes

+#### Bad question writing
+- Heterogeneity in the object: Are respondents talking about the same object/experience.
+Better to ask about a concrete instance
+- Double barrel questions: Only ask one thing at once
+- Hypotheticals or limited experience: Are the respondents drawing from real experience
+	- Rely on real experience instead
+- Second-hand accounts
+- Beware of asking about causality.
+What is the main reason you purchased X

-#### Respone bias
+#### Response bias
 It's unavoidable.
 Bad memory, etc. But you can try to limit it.

 Think about intents, maybe we're interested in the relative importance of Facebook use